areguera/terraform-aws-ssm/README.md

 This module implements the desired state of SSM managed nodes using the ansible playbooks you provide in the `${path.root}/ansible/` directory.
-To apply these playbooks, the module uploads the `${path.root}/ansible/` directory to a private S3 bucket named `${var.name}-ssm` for later use.
+To apply these playbooks on SSM managed nodes, the `terraform-aws-ssm` module deploys a private S3 bucket named `${var.name}-ssm`, uploads the `${path.root}/ansible/` directory up to it, and uses the `${var.name}-ApplyAnsiblePlaybooks` document to apply them, when it is executed from either associations or maintenance window tasks.

-For example, an use case may be when you execute associations and maintenance window tasks related to `${var.name}-ApplyAnsiblePlaybooks` document.
-In these cases, the document synchronizes the ansible directory structure from S3 to `/opt/${var.name}-ssm/ansible` directory, locally, in the SSM managed node operating system where the association or maintenance window is configured to run at.
-Finally, with an identical copy of the ansible directory structure in the operating system, the document creates a list of playbooks and executes them one by one, in alphabetic order, using the ansible-playbook command.

 ## Examples